Anne Beadell Highway: Places of interest

 Neale Junction, where the Anne Beadell Highway intersects with the Connie Sue Highway, another outback track constructed by Len Beadell, is 172 km west of Ilkurlka.

 The track passes through the former British atomic test site of Emu Field, rabbit and dog fences, restricted nature conservation areas, and Aboriginal lands, all of which require permits to pass through.

 Of interest is the wreck of a light aircraft near the track in Western Australia.
 The road passes through Mamungari Conservation Park in South Australia, which is one of Australia's fourteen World Biosphere Reserves and the Tallaringa Conservation Park.

 Conditions

-Because the track is remote and not signposted, satellite navigation is advisable. high frequency radio or satellite telephone are recommended.
+Because the track is remote and not signposted, satellite navigation is advisable.
+For communication, high frequency radio or satellite telephone are recommended.
 In good conditions, it may take five days to complete the journey.
 Hazards such as flat tyres, breakdowns, and occasional flash floods must be taken into account.